Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 2 and more

 (picks via SportsLine's computer model unless otherwise noted)

-Kraft has gone over his receiving yards market in five of his last six games when playing an opponent with a winning record and top third defense, with an average of 40.2 receiving yards per game.
-SportsLine's model projects that he'll have 45.5 receiving yards against Washington on Thursday.
+Mahomes has gone over his passing yards market in three of his last five games, with an average of 251.8 passing yards per game.
+The model projects that he'll throw for 282 yards against the Eagles in Week 2.
 Click here to sign up for Boom Fantasy:

-McLaurin scored in eight of his last nine games in 2024, and with Deebo Samuel now holding the defense's attention, that opens a path for McLaurin to find the end zone in Week 2 against the Packers.
-Combine picks for a parlay on Boom Fantasy for a potential payout of 6.3x.
+Smith has gone under his passing touchdown market in four of his last five games when not favored, with an average of 1.2 pass TDs per game in that span.
+The model projects 1.0 touchdowns for Smith against the Chargers on Monday.
+Combine picks for a parlay on Boom Fantasy for a potential payout of 5.41x.